 Thank you for your interest in the A.A.S. in Funeral Service Education online program at the University of Arkansas Hope-Texarkana.
 The program is designed to teach students the skills necessary for employment as a funeral director and embalmer.
 Students in the program will learn how to recognize the importance of the care of the bereaved and the deceased, how to conduct funeral service ceremonies and funeral arrangement conferences with families, preserve and restore a dead human body through embalming, be aware of proper workplace safety guidelines for funeral service practitioners, and cremation procedures.
-Final accreditation approval is pending from the American Board of Funeral Service Education.

 The UA Hope-Texarkana Funeral Service program follows ethical practice in all student matters to include advertisement, recruitment, admissions, student and program requirements in the on-campus and distance learning programs.

 - Explain the importance of funeral service professionals in developing relationships with the families and communities they serve.

 - Identify standards of ethical conduct in funeral service practice.

 - Interpret how federal, state, and local laws apply to funeral service in order to ensure compliance.

 - Apply principles of public health and safety in the handling and preparation of human remains.

 - Demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains.